jdelpino/jdelpino.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Theoretical Quantum Physicist specialized in nanoscale light, sound, and matter interactions.

-I am currently serving as a W2 Interim Professor at the University of Konstanz, Germany.
+<p><strong>Theoretical Quantum Physicist</strong> specialized in nanoscale light, sound, and matter interactions.
+I am currently serving as a <strong>W2 Interim Professor</strong> at the University of Konstanz, Germany.</p>

-I have had the opportunity to delve into both classical and quantum many-body systems.
-My journey in this field has been enriched by a strong foundation in analytical skills and computational modeling.
+<p>I have had the opportunity to delve into both classical and quantum many-body systems.
+My journey in this field has been enriched by a strong foundation in <em>analytical skills</em> and <em>computational modeling</em>.</p>

-I am grateful for the learning experiences provided by the ETH Postdoctoral Fellowship, which supported some of my work and fostered valuable collaborations with experimental teams.
+<p>I am grateful for the learning experiences provided by the <strong>ETH Postdoctoral Fellowship</strong>, which supported some of my work and fostered valuable collaborations with experimental teams.</p>

- My postdoctoral stint at the Photonic Forces experimental group at AMOLF, Amsterdam, allowed me to explore new realms in topological and nano-optomechanical networks.
-My Ph.D. research at UAM, Madrid, where I studied strong coupling between light and organic molecules.
+<p>My postdoctoral stint at the <em>Photonic Forces experimental group</em> at AMOLF, Amsterdam, allowed me to explore new realms in topological and nano-optomechanical networks.
+My Ph.D. research at UAM, Madrid, focused on studying strong coupling between light and organic molecules.</p>